mhassan2/splunk-n-box/README.md

 In my small test environment, I was able to quickly bring upward of 40+ Splunk Docker containers for a classroom lab using low powered Intel NUC device (i3 16GB ram, 128G SSD).
 What’s impressive about Docker is the resource utilization on the docker-host is tiny compared to a VM based build.
 I need to emphasize the fact that I have not tested builds under heavy load (either user traffic or data ingestion).
 However, I believe it is just a matter of sizing the hardware appropriately.

-##Script feature list:
+##Feature list:

+- Friendly user interface to manage splunk docker containers.
-- Extensive error checking during startup & while building containers.
+- Extensive error checks and validation.
+- Support for multiple Splunk versions (images)
-- Adaptive load control during cluster build (throttle execution if exceeds 4 x cores)
+- Adaptive load control during cluster build (throttle execution if exceeds 4 x cores).
-- Built-in dynamic hostnames and IPs allocation
+- Built-in dynamic hostnames and IPs allocation (no need for proxy container like NGINX)
-- Automatically create & configure large number of Splunk hosts very fast
+- Automatically create & configure large number of Splunk hosts very fast.
-- Different levels of logging (show docker commands executed)
+- Different levels of logging (show docker commands executed).
-- Fully configured multi & single site cluster builds (including CM and DEP servers)
+- Fully configured multi & single site cluster builds (including LM,CM, DEP, DMC servers).
-- Manual and auto (standard configurations)
+- Manual and automatic cluster builds.
-- Modular design that can easily be converted to a higher-level language like Python
+- Modular design that can easily be converted to a higher-level language like Python.
-- Custom login screen (helpful for lab & Search Parties scenarios)
+- Custom login screen (helpful for lab & Search Parties scenarios).
-- Low resources requirements
+- Low resources requirements compared to VM based solution.
-- Eliminate the need to learn docker (but you should)
+- Eliminate the need to learn docker (but you should).
-- MAC OSX support
+- MacOS & Linux support.
+- Works with windows10 WSL (Windows Subsystem for Linux) Ubuntu bash.
+- Automatic script upgrade (with version check).